Multi-Task Learning with Shared Encoder for Non-Autoregressive Machine Translation: Experiment

 \subsection{Analysis}

 We conduct probing tasks to empirically reconfirm our hypothesis in Section~\ref{sec:shared_encoder} and better understand our \textsc{Multi-Task NAT} in terms of linguistic properties.
 The results are presented in Table~\ref{tab:probing_multiNAT}.
-Our \textsc{Multi-Task NAT} could learn better surface and syntactic information than the \textsc{Transformer} and \textsc{Mask-Predict} baseline models, indicating that our multi-task learning framework can indeed take the advantages of two separate tasks and capture better linguistic properties.
-Especially on the sentence length (Selen) prediction task and tree depth (TrDep) task, the \textsc{Multi-task NAT} shows significantly better performance.
-Regarding the semantic features, the shared encoder structure shows equivalent or even worse performance than individual AT and NAT models.
-We conjecture that the shared encoder structure might hinder the learning of semantic features due to the significant differences between AT and NAT models on semantic features.
+In most of the cases, our \textsc{Multi-Task NAT} could learn better surface, syntactic, and semantic information than the \textsc{Transformer} and \textsc{Mask-Predict} baseline models, indicating that our multi-task learning framework can indeed take the advantages of two separate tasks and capture better linguistic properties.
+Notably, on the sentence length (Selen) prediction task and tree depth (TrDep) task, the \textsc{Multi-task NAT} shows significantly better performance.
+On other tasks, our model demonstrates better or on-par performance compared to the NAT model.
+Regarding the coordination inversion (CoIn) task, though the \textsc{Multi-Task NAT} shows certainly lower performance than the \textsc{Transformer}, it still outperforms the \textsc{Mask-Predict} by $0.5$.